United States

 How to get to Acadia National Park

-If you’re planning a trip to Acadia National Park, I highly recommend that you bring your own vehicle for getting around and to transport any camping equipment.
+If you’re planning a trip to Acadia National Park, I highly recommend that you bring your own vehicle for getting around and to transport any hiking/camping equipment.

 For those traveling from far away, the best option is to fly into Portland International Jetport in Maine and rent a car to reach your destination.
 If you’re able to drive, simply enter your destination – such as Mount Desert Campground – into your GPS and hit the road!